-Copies of The Buddha in the Attic will be available for pick up on the second floor of Main Library one month before the discussion.
+Copies of the book will be available at the Main Library a month before the discussion.

 Join fellow community members to watch and discuss this intimate and provocative documentary.
 (2013, 135 minutes)

 The film by Joe Brewster and Michèle Stephenson chronicles the divergent paths from kindergarten through high school graduation of two middle-class African-American boys who attended a prestigious school.
 Presenting complicated truths about Americas struggle to come of age on issues of race, class and opportunity, "American Promise" will serve as a springboard for a discussion about achievement in our own community.